bja43/anc-prob/README.md

 ## Models

 We approximate the marginal likelihood of MAG models[^2] with a modified version of the BIC score[^3][^4][^5].
 This score requires a parametric model from a curved exponential family.
-This repository contains the follow models:
+This repository contains the following models:
 1. Multivariate Gaussian (continuous):
    * ap.MG(*data*)
       * *data* = pandas.DataFrame